GenomicsAotearoa/Introduction-to-R/docs/03-basics-dataframes-manipulation.md

         - Be able to determine the structure of a data frame including its dimensions and the datatypes of variables
         - Be able to subset/retrieve values from a data frame
-        - Understand how R may coerce data into different modes
         - Be able to change the mode of an object
-        - Understand that R uses factors to store and manipulate categorical data
-        - Be able to manipulate a factor, including subsetting and reordering
         - Be able to apply an arithmetic function to a data frame
-        - Be able to coerce the class of an object (including variables in a data frame)
         - Be able to import data from Excel
         - Be able to save a data frame as a delimited file